robots.txt Not Taking Effect

 X-Robots-Tag: noindex

-A Disallow rule actually prevents Google from seeing the noindex tag, so the two are opposites in practice.
+A Disallow rule actually prevents Google from crawling the page and therefore from ever seeing the noindex tag, so the two are opposites in practice.
+To deindex, leave the URL crawlable, add noindex, wait for a recrawl, and only then add Disallow if you also want to block crawling.

 Prevention

-• Document the robots.txt “source of truth” in your README so the team knows it’s public/ or a dynamic route, never both
+• Document the robots.txt “source of truth” in your README so the team knows it is public/ or a dynamic route, never both.

-• Add a post-deploy smoke test that curls /robots.txt and asserts 200 + text/plain + expected lines
+• Add a post-deploy smoke test that curls /robots.txt and asserts 200 + text/plain + the expected lines.

 Tags: #Hosting #Debug #Troubleshooting #SEO